AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed a regression issue which prevented the **Purge folder** functionality from working.
 (NEO-37459)
 * Fixed an error that prevented personalized tracking URLs from being redirected when the URL signature mechanism for tracking links was enabled.
 * Fixed an issue which could prevent the **Read list** workflow activity from working when the list was identified in the database with a negative ID.
 (NEO-39607)
+* To optimize the throughput performance of the MTA, the error collection functionality is now processed asynchronously.

 ## ![](assets/do-not-localize/green_2.png) Release 21.1.4 - Build 9343 {#release-21-1-4-build-9343}